-The M29F040 and M29W040 single voltage Flash memories are ideal products for embedded and other computer systems, able to be easily interfaced to microprocessors and driven with simple software drivers written in the C language.
+The M29F400 single voltage Flash memory is an ideal product for embedded and other computer systems, able to be easily interfaced to the microprocessor and driven with simple software drivers written in the C language.
+The M29W400 is its low voltage equivalent aimed at low power applications.